sansillusion/espLightServer/README.md

-# espLightServerRGB
+# espLightServer
-A simple esp8266 LED strip wifi enabled controler with temperature sensor and thingspeak
+A simple esp8266 LED light wifi enabled controler

-uses thingspeak for temperature data logging from a (ky-001) sensor

 This code requires the following dependencies :
 WifiManager by tzapu